-A culturally rich and diverse city, with a strong identity, history and sense of place.
+A culturally rich and diverse City, with a strong identity, history and sense of place.

-- Promote our cultural diversity through the use of public art and events that complement the City's cultural heritage and enhance its sense of place. - Provide opportunities for the community to contribute to the social and creative life of the City through events, activities, arts and cultural initiatives. - Provide a variety of events and programs which engage all citizens, regardless of age, ability, gender or cultural background.
+- Promote the City's cultural diversity through the use of public art and events that complement the City's cultural heritage and enhance its sense of place. - Provide opportunities for the community to contribute to the social and creative life of the City through events, activities, arts and cultural initiatives. - Provide a variety of events and programs which engage all citizens, regardless of age, ability, gender or cultural background.

-- Host Gather Round and Norwood Food & Wine Festival. - Deliver a number of programs and activities which are focussed on achieving the objectives set out in the Council's Youth Strategy. - Host the Concerts in the Park series. - Explore heritage protection opportunities through the Council's Built Heritage Strategy. - Develop a Public Art Masterplan. - Curate an annual exhibition program and artist led activations at the St Peters Gallery. - Digitise the Council's heritage collection to improve community access (year 1).
+- Host the AFL Gather Round and associated events. - Deliver a number of programs and activities which are focussed on achieving the objectives set out in the Council's Youth Strategy. - Continue to host the Concerts in the Park series. - Continue to explore heritage protection opportunities through the Council's Built Heritage Strategy. - Development of a Public Art Masterplan. - Curate an annual exhibition program and artist led activations at The Gallery, St Peters Town Hall Complex. - Digitise the Council's heritage collection to improve community access.